bryantrobbins/baseball/README.md

 ads, or fees at some point.

 ## Release Date
-A hosted Alpha version of Baseball Workbench will be released by MLB Opening Day 2017 (April 2).
+A hosted Alpha version of Baseball Workbench will be released ~~by MLB Opening Day 2017 (April 2)~~.
 Alpha access may be private to help control costs - if so, invite information will be posted to this README.
+Update: 4/2/2017: OK, I didn't make opening day due to taking a new job; but I'll keep posting updates here!
+Feel free to follow along.

 ## Get development updates